Burma Railway: Conditions during construction

-After the railway was completed, the POWs still had almost two years to survive before liberation.
-During this time, most of the POWs were moved to hospital and relocation camps where they could be available for maintenance crews or sent to Japan to alleviate the manpower shortage there.
-In these camps entertainment flourished as an essential part of their rehabilitation.
-Theatres of bamboo and attap (palm fronds) were built, sets, lighting, costumes and makeup devised, and an array of entertainment produced that included music halls, variety shows, cabarets, plays, and musical comedies – even pantomimes.
-These activities engaged numerous POWs as actors, singers, musicians, designers, technicians, and female impersonators.
+After the railway was completed, most of the British soldiers were moved to hospital and relocation camps where they could be available for maintenance crews or sent to Japan.
+In maintenance camps entertainment flourished, theatres of bamboo and attap (palm fronds) were built, sets, lighting, costumes and makeup devised, and an array of entertainment produced that included music halls, variety shows, cabarets, plays, and musical comedies – even pantomimes.
+These activities engaged numerous soldiers as actors, singers, musicians, designers, technicians, and female impersonators.